-Limiting Methane Emissions from the Oil and Gas Sector
+Limiting Methane and Other Emissions from the Oil and Gas Sector

-In April 2018, the OAG joined a suit in the U.S. District Court for the District of Columbia seeking to compel the EPA to promulgate regulations, known as Emissions Guidelines, to limit methane emissions from existing sources in the oil and gas sector.
-As required by the Clean Air Act, the EPA should have addressed methane emissions from existing sources once it established standards for new and modified facilities, which was completed in June 2016.
-However, the EPA has to date failed to issue these standards for existing sources.
+In April 2018, the OAG joined a suit in the U.S. District Court for the District of Columbia seeking to compel EPA to promulgate regulations, known as Emissions Guidelines, to limit methane emissions from existing sources in the oil and gas sector.
+As required by the Clean Air Act, EPA should have addressed methane emissions from existing sources once it established standards for new and modified sources, which was completed in June 2016.
+The suit was filed in the U.S. District Court of the District of Columbia, where EPA sought to stay proceedings pending an ongoing rulemaking with the potential to repeal the methane emission standards for new and modified sources.